-CANDIDATE NAME: Ray S. McKinnon
+CANDIDATE NAME: Audra Killingsworth

-In Mecklenburg County, as many as 90 percent of the people in jail are being held before their day in court and without being convicted of any crime.
+Wake County's jail population has increased disproportionately to the county's population growth over the past 30 years.
+At times, as many as 90 percent of people in jail in Wake County are being held before their day in court and without being convicted of any crime.
 Some of those people will pay hard-earned money to secure their release before trial, but many who cannot afford to pay money bail could be stuck in jail for days or weeks.